TouK/nussknacker/docs/MigrationGuide.md

 ### Configuration changes

-* [#todo](todo) maxNotesCount in stickyNotesSettings is now optional - if not set the amount of sticky notes in scenario is not limited
+* [#7620](https://github.com/TouK/nussknacker/pull/7620) maxNotesCount in stickyNotesSettings is now optional - if not set the amount of sticky notes in scenario is not limited

 * [#7181](https://github.com/TouK/nussknacker/pull/7181) Added designer configuration: stickyNotesSettings
   * maxContentLength - max length of a sticky notes content (characters)